 Initially when IBM launched the PS/2 line, all PS/2s ran IBM PC DOS 3.3, which was IBM’s version of Microsoft’s MS-DOS operating system.

 The similarity between the PS/2 name and OS/2 operating system is no coincidence, however.
 OS/2 was the future, as far as IBM was concerned, and IBM didn’t mind if people thought you had to buy IBM to run OS/2.

 OS/2 came out in December 1987, but only ran on 286 processors or faster, so you needed at least a Model 50 to run it.
-The first truly usable version of OS/2 was 1992’s OS/2 version 2.0, at which point Windows was starting to look unstoppable.
+The first truly usable version of OS/2 was 1992’s OS/2 version 2.0, which came out in 1990.
+By 1990, Windows was starting to look unstoppable.